I wrote this in 2015 remembering my mother and wanted to reshare on the anniversary of her death 12 years ago. I love you Aiti, always.

-I’ve watched all three of the older ones grow – the first two have already left home and the signs of the third one leaving are already there.
-The truth of the nest becoming emptier are all around me and still my little one remains with me for a while.
+I’ve watched all three of the older ones grow; the first two have already left home and the signs of the third one leaving are already there.
+The truth of the nest becoming emptier are all around me; I hold my little one close, all the while knowing someday she, too, will leave.

 It’s been some years since I left home to marry my husband.
 I remember all of the activity surrounding the events of our courtship, engagement and then wedding.
 There was a shower, presents, dress fittings, florist visits, and rehearsals to tend to.
 My mom, she went to be with the Lord in September 2008, was busy with preparations and invitations.
 As time for the wedding drew close, we were like ships passing in the night as she worked and I was going to school and working.
 We didn’t have much time to connect.

-My eyes are now drawn to the little bed on the floor.
-Mom’s prayers have carried me for many years and have touched all my children and landing on bonus baby number four.
-For now, I think I’ll keep working on tucking her in in her room but when she needs to come and have a “mom and dad scare the bad dreams away” sleepover in our room I’ll be happy to pray for her and remember the last time mama tucked me in.
+My eyes are drawn to the little bed on the floor.
+Mom’s prayers have carried me for many years and have touched all my children and are now landing on bonus baby number four.
+I’ll keep working on tucking her in in her room, but when she needs to come and have a “mom and dad scare the bad dreams away” sleepover with us, I’ll gladly pray for her and remember the last time mama tucked me in.

 She will spread her wings soon enough.
 Until then?
 Come here sweet one, mama is here.